zswDev/utilify/README.md

   db: {database1},
   anyone1,
   aab,
-  RESULT,  // The result is a required parameter before, and the result is an optional parameter. xyz,
+  RESULT,  // It is a mandatory parameter before it, after which it is an optional parameter xyz,
 } = util.ParamProxy(data)
 //let aab=1